brain-products/App-BrainAmpSeries/README.md

 # Usage

 Make sure that you have correctly installed the drivers for your amplifier, and that the amplifier is plugged in, turned on, and batteries are charged (see also official manual).
-  * Start the BrainAmpSeries app.
+  * Start the BrainAmpSeries Connector app.
 You should see a window like the following.
 > ![brainampseries.png](brainampseries.png)

 ## Device Settings